dpitch40/role_reaction_bot/README.md

 ## How it Works

-The bot lists for activity on a channel called #roles.
-(The expected name is currently not changeable) This channel is assumed to be restricted for most server members so they can't post messages or add reactions.
+The bot listens for activity on a channel called (by default) #roles.
+(This can be changed, see the Commands section below) This channel is assumed to be restricted for most server members so they can't post messages or add reactions.

 Specifically, the bot looks for messages in this channel consisting of a series of lines, each containing an emoji and a role mention.
 When such a message is added or edited, it will automatically add a reaction to the message for each detected emoji.
 Example: